miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 ---

+## Can o1 Plan & Bank Just 1 Small Win?

+> At this point once a model understands the overarching project, they generally
+> get over-ambitious and try to boil the ocean, making "helpful" suggestions
+> that complexify and over-engineer.
+I'm here to test o1's ability to do the
+> exact opposite; to see how small a successful edit we can bank and win!

 **Me**: Thank you, o1!
 That is exactly the kind of feedback I was hoping for.
 I am impressed that you were able to take the full 6600 lines of code.
 My question to you now is can you give me a precise coding next step?
 I work in baby-step chisel-strikes.
 I feel there is no edit too small to bank and win.
 And by that I mean to run the code successfully without an error, and to do a git commit with a good comment and push.
 This may be just 1 line added or changed in the codebase if it moves the project forward.
 This is based on the concept that almost all attempts to be more ambitious than that in the current state of technology results in exploding rabbit holes of cascading complexity.
 If 2 things change and some thing is broken, you don't know if it's the result of the 1st thing, the 2nd thing, or some strange interaction of the two.
 So I like to control the variables with a deterministic developer workflow.
 Plan my next precise coding step, please and thank you!

 **o1**: **Proposed Next Step (One Small, Safe Change)**